ornew/vue-html-meta/docs/guide/getting-started.md

 - Vue 3+

-This library won't not support Vue 2 and below.
+This library won't support Vue 2 and below.

 ## Installation